nmshd/documentation/_docs_operate/configuration.md

     {
       "type": "MQTT",
       "config": {
-        "brokerUrl": "mqtt://example.com:1883"
+        "url": "mqtt://example.com:1883"
       }
     }
     ```

     **configuration**

-    - brokerUrl `string, required` - the URL of the MQTT broker
+    - url `string, required`

+      the URL of the MQTT broker

       > the URL can be on the following protocols: `mqtt`, `mqtts`, `tcp`, `tls`, `ws`, `wss`, `wxs` or `alis`